smlhelp/book/docs/start/install.md

 augroup END
 ```

-This configuration will setup a plugin called [vim-better-sml](https://github.com/jez/vim-better-sml) with default keybindings (I’ll put notes on this at the bottom)
+This configuration will setup a plugin called [vim-better-sml](https://github.com/jez/vim-better-sml) with default keybindings (I'll put notes on this at the bottom)

 #### Step 3) Open vim and actually install